Is Calvinism's TULIP Biblical? (Intro and Total Inability)

 I don't even have to tell you how to read these verses, nor am I trying to convince you that there's some deeper, hidden, contradictory meaning to them, as Calvinists do.
 I am telling you to read them for yourselves, as they are written, to see what they plainly and clearly teach.
 You can easily understand them for yourselves.
 There is no deeper, hidden, contradictory Calvinist meaning.
 You don't need Calvinist theologians to tell you how to interpret them.
 And these Scriptures clearly and repeatedly say the same thing: that believing in Jesus comes first, that it leads to spiritual life/being born-again/being saved/getting the Holy Spirit.
 Not the other way around, as Calvinists believe.
 Calvinists do not take God’s Word as it is written or at face value, the plain understanding of it.
 They add secret secondary-layers to verses and/or reverse the order of verses to make it fit their ideas, leading to a whole different gospel.

 Biblically, we are saved because (and when) we believe in Jesus (and anyone can).
 But Calvinists reverse this to say that only the elect can and will believe in Jesus because only the elect are saved from the beginning of time.
-What a compete lie it becomes when you subtly twist the plain teaching of God’s Word!
+What a complete lie it becomes when you subtly twist the plain teaching of God’s Word!

 Choosing and Seeking: And now regarding the Calvinist view that man does not have a free-will, the ability to make decisions, or the ability to seek/come to God unless God causes it to happen (they interpret Romans 3:11 - “no one seeks God” - as “it’s impossible for us to seek God”):